clu8/CombinatorialAuctions/README.md

-# GM-SMA
+# CombinatorialAuctions
-Implementation and evaluation of the Groves Mechanism with SubModular Approximation (GM-SMA), a combinatorial auction protocol.
+Implementation and evaluation of combinatorial auction protocols: VCG and Groves mechanism with submodular spproximation (GM-SMA)